COVID-19 Social Distancing and Safety Protocols

 - Our staff will be staying home if they are sick, and we ask you to do the same.
 If you are not feeling well, please contact the theater immediately, and we will do our best to reschedule your tickets.

-- The doors of the theater will open earlier than usual in an effort to cut down on lines.
-You will be able to enter the theater anytime in the 45 minutes prior to the start time.
-(6:45 for evenings and 1:15 for matinees), and you may use either the front door or the ramp door.
+- The doors of the theater will open 30 minutes prior to the start of the performance (7:00 for evenings and 1:30 for matinees), and you may use either the front door or the ramp door.

-- The wearing of masks when you move about the theater will be required.
-(This means when entering, exiting, using the restroom or otherwise walking around.)
-When you are sitting in your seat (and only when you are seated), you may remove your mask.
-We do, however, recommend that you keep it on.
+- The wearing of masks when in the theater will be required per the City of Dubuque mandate.
+This includes while you are seated.
+The only time you may remove your mask is if you are actively eating or drinking.
 We will have a limited number of masks available for purchase if you arrive without one.
 You will not be allowed to enter the theater without one, and refunds will not be issued if you refuse to wear one.
 There will be no exceptions.

 - Marks on the floor will help you social distance as you enter and exit the theater.
-We may also have to delay your entrance into and exit from the theater if a line has formed.
+We may also have to delay your entrance into and exit from the theater.
 Staff will be available to assist with this.

 - There will be no tickets for the performances.
 Ushers at each door will have a printed list with names and seat locations so there is no need to visit the box office, and no tickets will change hands.